 The content drilldown section within Google Analytics shows the taxonomy of your site, how it is organized (both good and bad), and where people interact well when visiting your site.
 Within this report, you can see how many page views a page gets, the bounce rate, the exit rate, and the time spent on the page.
-This report can help you see if there are sections on your site that are working or not, if you have duplicate content on your site with the title tags, and if your structure on your site is a mess.
+This report can help you see if there are sections on your site that are working or not if you have duplicate content on your site with the title tags, and if your structure on your site is a mess.
 You can break out the report by medium and source to see how your audience reacts when coming from a different source like email over organic search.
-This type of report can give you quick SEO technical wins just by doing a little investigation.
+This type of story can give you quick SEO technical wins just by doing a little investigation.
 Let’s learn how to use this tool now!

 What is Content Drilldown in Google Analytics Meaning?

-Think of this as a high level view of all of your content organized by categories that you created.
-In fact, you can even use this report to see where the flow of your site is causing confusion.
+Think of this as a high-level view of all of your content organized by categories that you created.
+In fact, you can even use this report to see where the flow of your site is confusing.
 For example, you can see where your audience as a whole responds better to page A and not page B that talks about the same topic.
 This report works very well if you’ve spent a lot of resources building out a guide section, but it is not resonating the way that you would like with your audience due to the navigation and how your audience finds it.

 How to use Content Drilldown in Google Analytics

-With the picture above, I am going to click on the blog section to expand this and see what pages are brining in the page views.
+With the picture above, I am going to click on the blog section to expand this and see what pages are bringing in the page views.
 After I’ve clicked on that, I am brought to a level of all of my URL’s.
-As you can see below, I am at the path level of my blog, but I can now see at a high level how all of my content lives and the page views that it has brought.
+As you can see below, I am at the path level of my blog, but I can now look at a high level how all of my content lives and the page views that it has brought.
 As a note, you can include the full URL to see everything if that makes reading this report easier.

 What you can do from here is click on the page path level 2 and explore the URL’s that live under the page level 2 path.